 - Always Save the Girl: He cares deeply for his people and his kingdom, but he's shown on occasion that if pushed, he'll prioritize Zethia over them in a heartbeat.

 - Audience Surrogate: The Prince has little information about the mercenaries he comes in contact with, and as a result, Ranzal is often the one to explain things for him, and therefore, the player.

 - Bishounen: Euden resembles his two sisters far more than any of his male relativesnote , and people (female and male... and draconic) are quite open to admit they find him very pretty.
 Zardin even enthusiastically declares him his "face twin."

 - Canon Name: Euden is the default name and is also used in the game's comic strip, Dragalia Life.

-- Clueless Chick Magnet: He does not realize that Cleo and Elisanne have a certain degree of romantic attraction to him.
+- Clueless Chick Magnet: He does not realize that Elisanne has a certain degree of romantic attraction to him.
 He's also... aware of Mym's feelings for him, but not entirely cognizant of how serious they seem to be.
 And those are just the main characters; various other female adventurers also fall for him, but he largely remains oblivious.

 - Distracted by the Sexy: He gets hit with this in Chapter 2 of Felicia's story when all she was doing was sweeping the floors.